 In ALL schools, every member of the school ecosystem has the possibility to become the initiator, implementer, and receiver of knowledge and skills.
 All members of the School Education Community work together to provide an equitable learning ecosystem, both in and outside of school.

-Once an engaged ecosystem has been nurtured, Authentic Learning and Leading schools may expect the following outcomes:
+Once an engaged ecosystem has been nurtured, Authentic Learning and Leading Schools (3.0 Future School) may expect the following outcomes:

 • High-level competencies balanced with social emotional confidence among students